-I’ve been married for 10 years now, so am by no means an expert.
-To some, I may as well still be on my honeymoon.
+I had been married for 10 years before we separated, so am by no means an expert.
+To some, I may as well have still been on my honeymoon.
 I’ve read loads of blogs like this one by Naomi (aka Tattooed Mummy) about the secret to a long and happy marriage, and the common theme is compromise.
 Doing things that you don’t like in order to either spend time with your significant other or show that you are willing to put yourself through the mill for their sake.
-But there a few things about me that will, unfortunately – no matter how hard my wife tries – never change:
+But there are a few things about me that, unfortunately – no matter how hard my ex wife tried – never managed to change:

 I am not a mind reader.
 This may come as a surprise to many of you out there, but I can not read minds.
 I know, I know, it’s shocking isn’t it; I must have missed the class at husband school that teaches us how to read our other halves’ minds.
 No matter how many times you say “I shouldn’t have to tell you, you should just know!”
 I will never know.
 If you walk out and don’t tell me that something needs doing, unless it’s on my list of priorities, or it impacts on me in any way, I will not do it.
 If you want something doing, tell me.

 Likewise, if I tell the kids they can or can not do something; or let them know we will go somewhere, unless you tell me about the plans you have made separately, or the new rules you have created, I will never know.
 My brain doesn’t have an automatic RSS feed of your brain, unless I’m told I will never know.
 I am a simple creature, if you tell me to do something I will do it; if you don’t tell me, I won’t.